Quick answer

 How do I tell the first printing from a later one?

 Check the copyright page.
 For a single issue, the indicia shows the printing.
-The material first appeared in Eightball #23 (2004), an oversized single issue, which is the true first publication.
+The material first appeared in Eightball #23 (2004), an oversized single-issue comic, which is the true first publication.

 Is the book-club edition the same as the first?

-Later Drawn & Quarterly printings and the softcover edition are reprints; no stated-first line, so the first printing is identified by the absence of later-printing indicators.
+A later Drawn & Quarterly softcover/paperback edition exists and is a reprint.
+The hardcover first printing carries no stated-first line, so it is identified by format (glossy illustrated boards, oversized) and the absence of later-printing indicators.

 I have a first edition of The Death-Ray — what should I do?